gardener/documentation/website/documentation/guides/monitoring_and_troubleshooting/debug-a-pod/_index.md

 1. Persistent volumes can't be created/mounted
 1. The container image is not updated

 Basically, the commands `kubectl logs ...` and `kubectl describe ...` with different parameters are used to get more detailed information.
-By calling e.g. `kubectl logs --help` you get more detailed information about the command and its parameters.
+By calling e.g. `kubectl logs --help` you can get more detailed information about the command and its parameters.

 In the next sections you'll find some basic approaches to get some ideas what went wrong.

 Remarks:
 * Even if the pods seem to be running, as the status `Running` indicates, a high counter of the `Restarts` shows potential problems
 * You can get a good overview of the troubleshooting process with the interactive tutorial [Troubleshooting with Kubectl](https://kubernetes.io/docs/tutorials/kubernetes-basics/explore-intro/) available which explains basic debugging activities
 * The examples below are deployed into the namespace `default`.
 In case you want to change it, use the optional parameter `--namespace <your-namespace>` to select the target namespace.
 The examples require a Kubernetes release &ge; _1.8_.